-General: All University property is intended primarily for use by students, faculty and staff in their efforts to advance the educational mission of the University.
+Procedures: All University property is intended primarily for use by students, faculty and staff in their efforts to advance the educational mission of the University.
 Consistent with that mission, most outdoor areas of campus represent a limited public forum for speech and other expressive activities by members of the University community.
-The indoor facilities on campus are typically dedicated to particular academic or administrative purposes and may be used for expressive activity only to the extent that such activity does not unreasonably interfere with the intended purpose of the facilities.
+The indoor facilities on campus are typically dedicated to particular academic or administrative purposes and may be used for Page 2 of 4 expressive activity only to the extent that such activity does not unreasonably interfere with the intended purpose of the facilities.

 All organizers are encouraged to provide advance notice to the University Police prior to commencement of an expressive activity in order to promote the safety and security of all individuals on campus.
 To be useful, advance notification must include the day, time, and location where the demonstration or other expressive activity is expected to begin as well as the full name and detailed contact information for the primary organizer and/or person responsible for the activity.
 Certain areas of campus are reservable by members of the campus community.
-If students, student organizations, faculty or staff desire to reserve campus facilities to conduct expressive activities, they must submit their requests to the appropriate administrator with sufficient notice to allow for logistical support.
+If students, student organizations, faculty, or staff desire to reserve campus facilities to conduct expressive activities, they must submit their requests to the appropriate administrator with sufficient notice to allow for logistical support and to otherwise comply with the applicable facility use guidelines.